zaiisao/Documentation/en/Video/raw_data_video_android.md

 };
 ```

-We also provide an open-source [Agora-Plugin-Raw-Data-API-Android-Java](https://github.com/AgoraIO/Advanced-Video/blob/master/Capture-Raw-Video-Data/Agora-Plugin-Raw-Data-API-Android-Java) demo project on GitHub.
-You can try the demo, or view the source code in the [VideoChatViewActivity.java](https://github.com/AgoraIO/Advanced-Video/blob/master/Capture-Raw-Video-Data/Agora-Plugin-Raw-Data-API-Android-Java/app/src/main/java/io/agora/rtc/plugin/rawdata/sample/VideoChatViewActivity.java) file.
+We also provide an open-source  [Video encrypt](https://github.com/AgoraIO/Advanced-Video/tree/master/Android/sample-video-encrypt) demo project on GitHub.
+You can try the demo, or view the source code in the [`IAgoraMediaEngine.h`](https://github.com/AgoraIO/Advanced-Video/blob/master/Android/sample-video-encrypt/src/main/cpp/include/agora/IAgoraMediaEngine.h) file.

 ### API reference